buzzware/function-split-test/README.md

 * It then builds each app and attaches it to the main app
 * It then calls listen on the main app.
 * Unlike index.js, this hosts all apps in the normal way

+### build_*.js
+* These files must exist one-per-app
+* These files must export a build() function :
+  * with one parameter, an express app that may be null.
+  * which returns an express app
+  * If the given express app is null, the function may create its own express app and return it, otherwise it should use and return the given one.
+Express apps created in the function should be "use()"-ed by any provided app.